harrisonlab/bioinformatics_tools/Gene_prediction/README.md

 2. Braker: A pipeline for automated prediction of protein coding genes using GeneMark-ES/ET and AUGUSTUS.
 This allow ab initio and gene model training predictions.

+3. Cufflinks: Assembles transcripts, estimates their abundances, and tests for differential expression and regulation in RNA-Seq samples.

-3. Stringtie: Fast and high efficient assembler of RNA-Seq alignments (e.g STAR output) into transcripts.
+4. Stringtie: Fast and high efficient assembler of RNA-Seq alignments (e.g STAR output) into transcripts.

-4. CodinQuarry: Generalised hidden Markov models gene prediction tool.
+5. CodinQuarry: Generalised hidden Markov models gene prediction tool.
 This tool is highly accurate predicting fungal genes, using "pathogen mode".

 Additional tools in this folder